 These insurance policies cover the most common risks of floor installation.

 This policy covers basic third-party risks, such as accidental damage to a client’s furniture while installing hardwood flooring.
-Bundle with commercial property insurance for savings in a business owner's policy (BOP).
+It may be required for a commercial lease, loan, or contract.

-Most states require workers' comp insurance for flooring installation businesses that have employees.
+Most states require workers' comp for flooring installation businesses with employees.
 It also protects sole proprietors from work-related medical bills that health insurance might deny.

 This policy provides financial protection in the event of an accident involving your flooring company's vehicle.
 Each state has its own requirements for auto liability coverage.